LLNL/RAJA/docs/sphinx/user_guide/feature/reduction.rst

 Instead, RAJA provides reduction types that allow users to perform reduction operations in kernels launched using ``RAJA::forall``, ``RAJA::kernel``, and ``RAJA::launch`` methods in a portable, thread-safe manner.
 Users may use as many reduction objects in a loop kernel as they need.
+If a runtime number of reductions is required in a loop kernel then multi-reductions can be used.
 Available RAJA reduction types are described in this section.

 .. note:: All RAJA reduction types are located in the namespace ``RAJA``.